 One unexpected culprit behind slow Google Drive is your device!
 Outdated hardware can slow down the upload, especially if you're running multiple tasks simultaneously.

-On Windows, you can check your hardware specs by opening Control Panel and then clicking System.
+On Windows, you can check your hardware specs by opening the Control Panel and then clicking System.
 Windows should automatically detect the LAN settings and hardware specs.
 If you're not tech-savvy, compare your processor and RAM to modern standards.
 Ideally, modern PCs should have at least 8GBs of RAM.

 For Macs, click on the Apple logo and select "About this Mac"